stautonico/CST4714-final/README.md

 # Invoice Genie

 - Target company: Law firm
-- End users: Finance department at lawfirm
+- End users: Finance department at law firm

 # Deliverable 1
 - Tools: Technologies that would go with the database (the theoretical application)